EgorTrushin/molpro-supporting/docs/scexx_uscexx.md

 - **test_pot** if set to $\neq$ 0, enable a numerical test to determine if the potential is the derivative of the energy expression (default ’0’)
 - **verb** determines the level of verbosity in the output file, integer values of 0, 1, 2, and 3 provide different levels of verbosity (default ’0’)

-The following parameters are only relevant for spin-unresticted calculations i.e. using the USCEXX code:
+The following parameters are only relevant for the `USCEXX` program:
 - **spin_sym** if set to $\neq$ 0, enable spin-symmetrization in spin-unrestricted calculations, forcing orbitals and eigenvalues in $\alpha$ and $\beta$ spin channels to be identical (default: ‘0’)
 - **vref_fa_sameab** if set to $\neq$ 0, force the Fermi-Amaldi reference potential to be the same for $\alpha$ and $\beta$ spin channels (default: ‘0’)